shamansir/rpd/docs/sections/network.md

 ```

 But of course that's not everything RPD capable of — there are much, much more possibilities covered below, and they may help you build very complex Patches. -->

+> NB: All the updates inside the Network are based on purely functional code, so there are no actual data modifications performed, only signals are sent.
+Among other useful things, it allows to easily record and restore things.
+Your code could be imperative, if you decide, but you should not modify the Network inner structure if you plan to share the code with others.

 ### Setup Rendering